-Our reliance on third-party software for the implementation of IDASL exposes us to risks

-We have a licensing agreement with a third-party vendor for the use of hardware and software for IDASL.
-All of our correspondents are submitting loans through IDASL and all of our wholesale loans delivered by brokers are directly underwritten through the use of IDASL.
+Our reliance on third-party software for the implementation of IDASL exposes us to risks brokers are directly underwritten through the use of IDASL.
 The termination or impairment of this license could result in delays and reductions in the acquisition and origination of mortgage loans until equivalent hardware and software could be licensed and integrated, if at all possible, which may harm our business.
 In addition, we would be harmed if the provider from whom we license software ceases to deliver and support reliable products, enhance their current products or respond to emerging industry standards.
-If the hardware or software provided by our vendor fails for any reason, and the back-up hardware and software is not implemented in a timely manner, it may also delay and reduce those mortgage loan acquisitions and originations done through IDASL.
+If the hardware or software is not implemented in a timely manner, it may also delay and reduce those mortgage loan acquisitions and originations done through IDASL.
 The third-party hardware and software also may not continue to be available to us on commercially reasonable terms or at all.
 Any substantial delay and reduction in our mortgage loan acquisitions and originations will reduce our net earnings for the applicable period.